 Title to Energy in the Day-Ahead Market passes directly from the entity that holds title when the Energy enters the CAISO Controlled Grid or the transmission system of an EDAM Transmission Service Provider, whichever is first following Dispatch, to the entity that removes the Energy from the CAISO Controlled Grid or the transmission system of a EDAM Transmission Service Provider, whichever last precedes delivery to Load.

-33.23 Transmission Service Requirements
+33.23 Transmission Service Requirements for EDAM Resources

 Section 33.23 applies only to EDAM Market Participants.
-Transmission service requirements on the CAISO Controlled Grid will continue in accordance with Section 23 and other provisions of the CASIO Tariff applicable to transmission service on the CAISO Controlled Grid.
+Transmission service requirements on the CAISO Controlled Grid will continue in accordance with Section 23 and other provisions of the CAISO Tariff applicable to transmission service on the CAISO Controlled Grid.

-An EDAM Resource Scheduling Coordinator must obtain transmission service from an EDAM Transmission Service Provider to participate in the Day-Ahead Market, which may be satisfied through the following options:
+An EDAM Resource Scheduling Coordinator must obtain transmission service from an EDAM Transmission Service Provider, which may be satisfied through the following options:

-(a) The EDAM Resource is a designated network resource under the terms of an EDAM Transmission Service Provider tariff; or
+(a) The EDAM Resource is a designated network resource under the terms of an EDAM Transmission Service Provider tariff;

 (b) The EDAM Resource reserves firm point-to-point transmission service of any duration under the terms of an EDAM Transmission Service Provider tariff, or

-(c) The EDAM Resource is associated with an EDAM Legacy Contract.
+(c) The EDAM Resource is associated with an EDAM Legacy Contract or an EDAM Transmission Ownership Right.

-If options (a), (b), or (c) above are not satisfied, the CAISO will notify the EDAM Entity associated with the EDAM Transmission Service Provider and that EDAM Entity will ensure the EDAM Transmission Service Provider assesses a transmission charge based on the transmission rate for the lowest duration of firm transmission service offered under its tariff, which may be a daily firm or hourly firm transmission service.
+If options (a), (b), or (c) above are not satisfied, the CAISO will notify the EDAM Entity associated with the EDAM Transmission Service Provider so that the EDAM Transmission Service Provider assesses a transmission charge based on the transmission rate for the lowest duration of firm transmission service offered under its tariff, which may be a daily firm or hourly firm transmission service.
 If the EDAM Transmission Service Provider offers daily firm point-to-point transmission service as the lowest granularity of firm transmission service, the transmission service charge would be evaluated based on the single highest-hour Real-Time Dispatch of the resource across the day for the amount in excess of reserved transmission service.
 If the EDAM Transmission Service Provider offers hourly firm point-to-point transmission service as the lowest granularity of firm transmission service, the transmission service charge would be evaluated based on each individual hourly Real-Time Dispatch of the resource for the day.
-If the Real-Time Dispatch for any hour across the day is above the transmission reservation, the CAISO will notify the EDAM Entity associated with the EDAM Transmission Service Provider and that EDAM Entity will ensure the EDAM Transmission Service Provider assesses the hourly transmission charge as described above.
+If the Real-Time Dispatch for any hour across the day is above the transmission reservation, the CAISO will notify the EDAM Entity associated with the EDAM Transmission Service Provider and the EDAM Transmission Service Provider will assesse the hourly transmission charge as described above.
 This Section 33.23 establishes a common methodology for a Scheduling Coordinator to secure transmission service from an EDAM Transmission Service Provider.
-The specific transmission service requirements and any associated transmission service charges will be determined in accordance with the EDAM Transmission Service Provider tariff.
+The specific unreserved use transmission service requirements and any associated unreserved use transmission service charges will be determined in accordance with the EDAM Transmission Service Provider tariff.

 33.24 [Not Used]